Bennett College (New York): Closure

 With the growing popularity of coeducation in the 1970s, Bennett found itself struggling to survive.
 An attempt to upgrade facilities and convert to a coed college in the mid-1970s left the already troubled college in financial distress.
-In 1977 the trustees attempted to reach a collaboration agreement with Briarcliff College, a junior women's college in nearby Briarcliff Manor which was also struggling with low enrollment.
+In 1977 the trustees attempted to reach a collaboration agreement with Briarcliff College, a junior women's college in Briarcliff Manor, Westchester County, which was also struggling with low enrollment.
 The plan did not work, however, and Briarcliff instead merged with New York Institute of Technology in 1977 after both Briarcliff and Bennett entered bankruptcy.
-In 1978 the college closed its doors for good.
+On August 9, 1977, the college closed its doors for good.
+Its contents were auctioned in December 1977.

-The library and records of Bennett College were transferred to The Hayes Memorial Library in Millbrook (now the Millbrook Library) along with other school artifacts.
+The library and records of Bennett College were transferred to Millbrook Library along with other school artifacts.

 Bennett College closed a few weeks after its freshman orientation in the fall.
-The students having already arrived at Bennett for their fall semester were given the opportunity to attend Marist College, a nearby co-ed university in Poughkeepsie, New York.
+The students who had already arrived at Bennett for their fall semester were given the opportunity to attend Marist College, a nearby co-educational college in Poughkeepsie, New York.

 Halcyon Hall

 The main building of Bennett College, Halcyon Hall, was built in 1893 by H. J. Davison Jr., a publisher from New York.
 The 200-room Queen Anne structure was designed by James E. Ware.
 It had five stories, a basement and sub-basement.
 Originally built as a luxury hotel, the building became home to Bennett College in 1907 after the hotel failed to catch on.
 The Bennett campus also included a chapel, stables, dormitories, an outdoor theater, and the Kettering Science Center, a state of the art building completed in late 1972.
 The cost of constructing the science building (needed to comply with new state science education requirements), along with other campus upgrades, contributed to the school's bankruptcy.

 Halcyon Hall was never reopened and quickly fell into ruin.
 When the heat was turned off, water pipes burst, causing major water damage throughout the building.
-Large portions of the roof have collapsed and trees can be seen growing through parts of the building.
+Large portions of the roof collapsed and trees could be seen growing through parts of the building.
 Halcyon Hall was a popular site for urban explorers and photographers, due to its structure and decay.

-Several attempts were made in the 1980s to develop the property but all failed and the title was taken over by Mechanics and Farmers Savings Bank.
-The bank failed in 1991 and its assets were seized by the Federal Deposit Insurance Corporation.
+While several attempts were made in the 1980s to develop the property, all of them failed and the title was taken over by Mechanics and Farmers Savings Bank.
+The bank itself failed in 1991 and its assets were seized by the Federal Deposit Insurance Corporation.

 Halcyon Hall was scheduled to be demolished in 2012.

-The property was purchased in 2014, with plans to tear down the remains of Halcyon Hall, and develop a park.
-In September 2021, the demolition necessary to create the planned 32-acre park began.
+The property was purchased in 2014, with plans to tear down the remains of the building and develop a 32-acre park.
+In September 2021, demolition began and completed in 2022.
+Halcyon Hall was the last building standing of Bennett College.

 Each building on the Bennett Campus, except for the centerpiece Halcyon Hall and the old Hale House, had asbestos removed before being demolished.

 Adjacent to the former Halcyon Hall are the Bennett Commons apartments.
 These apartments were originally student quarters but upon closure of the school they were bought by a developer.

-Halcyon Hall was the last building standing before it was demolished in 2022.